lukso-network/docs/docs/guides/universal-profile/01-create-profile.md

 ## Step 2: Get some LYX

-After we have created an EOA that will control your profile in **step 1**, we will need to fund our address with some test LYX (the native cryptocurrency of the LUKSO blockchain).
+After we have created an EOA that will control our Universal Profile in **step 1**, we will need to fund our address with some test LYX (the native cryptocurrency of the LUKSO blockchain).
+You can obtain easily some free test LYX via the **[L14 Faucet](http://faucet.l14.lukso.network/)**.

-You can request some test LYX via the **[L14 Faucet](http://faucet.l14.lukso.network/)**.
-Simply visit the faucet website, paste your generated address above in the field and click on **"REQUEST 5 LYX"**.
+**Instructions:** simply visit the faucet website, paste your generated address above in the field and click on **"REQUEST 5 LYX"**.

 :arrow_right: **[LUKSO L14 Faucet Website](http://faucet.l14.lukso.network/)**

 ![L14 Faucet screenshot](./img/L14-faucet.png)

+We will look-up our address' balance in the **[LUKSO L14 Block Explorer](https://blockscout.com/lukso/l14)** to ensure we have received our test LYX.

-To ensure you have received some test LYX, go to the **[LUKSO L14 Block Explorer](https://blockscout.com/lukso/l14)**, and paste your address in the top right field _"Search by address..."_.
+**Instructions:** go to the LUKSO L14 Block explorer, and paste your address in the top right field _"Search by address..."_.
 You should see 5 LYX next to the field _"Balance"_.

 :arrow_right: **[LUSKO L14 Block Explorer](https://blockscout.com/lukso/l14)**